Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-08-continuous-integration.md

 <!-- > -->

-Choose a repoistory that has unit tests already implemented.
+Choose a repoistory that has unit tests.
 You'll be adding GitHub actions to this repo.

 <!-- > -->